The most beautiful underground stations in Naples

 Among its wonders, Naples has one of the largest free and public access museums around the world: the stations of line 1 of the underground.
 The result is the so-called art Metro line (together with some stops on line 6) in which stations, designed by great architects, and installations by world artists coexist daily.

 Most of these works are accessible every day as we move through the city.
-The art metro stations are currently 15 and collect about two hundred works of art.

-The underground network that connects the city centre and the neighbouring suburbs is still being expanded through new stations but has already received numerous international awards.
-Let's find out together the most beautiful stations to visit.
+There are currently 15 stations of the art metro, collecting around two hundred works of art.
+The underground network connecting the city centre and the surrounding suburbs is still being expanded through the construction of new stations, but has already received numerous international awards.
+Let's discover together which are the most beautiful stations to visit.

 Glass, steel and a pyramid: Materdei station